fluxcd/multi-tenancy/README.md

 A team member can now push canary objects to `org/dev-team1` repository and Flagger will automate the deployment process.

-Flagger can notify your teams when when a canary deployment has been initialised, when a new revision has been detected and if the canary analysis failed or succeeded.
+Flagger can notify your teams when a canary deployment has been initialised, when a new revision has been detected and if the canary analysis failed or succeeded.

 You can enable Slack notifications by editing the `cluster/flagger/flagger-patch.yaml` file: